z900collector/S16-TTL-CPU/README.md

 * ALU implemented as logic gates with mux chips removing the reliance on vintage End of life chips like the 74181
 * Dual stage Pipeline with simple logic decoding.
 * Dual bus support - limited but still usable.
-* MMU like features to address memory beyond Address Buss range.
+* MMU like features to address memory beyond 16-bit Address Bus range.

 ## Philosophical Goals